kevinfiol/kevinfiol.github.io/_posts/2017-08-21-keeping-promises.md

 	})
 ```

 This works just fine, but the more I looked at it, the more I wanted to isolate logic to `firetool.js`, and keep the workload off `pages.js`.
+Additionally, I need to be able to check if the page exists before I attempt to create it.

 The problem becomes that the state of `pages.js` needs to know when to set the vnode data, and update the view.
-Simultaneously, I want `firetool.createPage` to be agnostic, and extensible.

 Eventually, it made more sense to wrap the existing Firebase promise within my own:

 ```javascript
 // firetool.js